TheMineWay/Unity-Essential-Toolkit/docs/docs/utilities/achievements/working-with-achievements.md

 The script also provides you with some `UnityEvent`'s:

-- **onAchievementUnlocked:** called whenever any achievement is unlocked.
+- **OnAchievementUnlocked:** called whenever any achievement is unlocked.
 It provides the unlocked achievement code when called.

 ## Using the AchievementSceneObject {#using-achievements-scene-object}

+This script manages events for a specific achievement at each time.
+You can have multiple instances of this script per scene (even for the same event).
+When attached to a GameObject you are able to select the event you want to work with.
+This is done by selecting the achievement on the **Achievement** field.

+Once you selected the right achievement, you can use the events shown in the Unity's Inspector.
+See the list below.

+- **OnUnlocked:** called when the achievement is unlocked for the first time.
+- **OnUnlockCall:** called when the achievement unlock is called.
+It gets called even if the achievement was previously unlocked.
+- **BeforeUnlockCall**: called when the achievement unlock is called, but before triggering the unlockment process.
+It gets called even if the achievement was previously unlocked.